Baseball: Fielding positions

+Offense

 Play starts with a member of the batting team, the batter, standing in either of the two batter's boxes next to home plate, holding a bat.
 The batter waits for the pitcher to throw a pitch (the ball) toward home plate, and attempts to hit the ball with the bat.
 The catcher catches pitches that the batter does not hit—as a result of either electing not to swing or failing to connect—and returns them to the pitcher.
 A batter who hits the ball into the field of play must drop the bat and begin running toward first base, at which point the player is referred to as a runner (or, until the play is over, a batter-runner).

 A batter-runner who reaches first base without being put out is said to be safe and is on base.
 A batter-runner may choose to remain at first base or attempt to advance to second base or even beyond—however far the player believes can be reached safely.
 A player who reaches base despite proper play by the fielders has recorded a hit.
 A player who reaches first base safely on a hit is credited with a single.
 If a player makes it to second base safely as a direct result of a hit, it is a double; third base, a triple.
 If the ball is hit in the air within the foul lines over the entire outfield (and outfield fence, if there is one), or if the batter-runner otherwise safely circles all the bases, it is a home run: the batter and any runners on base may all freely circle the bases, each scoring a run.
 This is the most desirable result for the batter.
 The ultimate and most desirable result possible for a batter would be to hit a home run while all three bases are occupied or "loaded", thus scoring four runs on a single hit.
 This is called a grand slam.
 A player who reaches base due to a fielding mistake is not credited with a hit—instead, the responsible fielder is charged with an error.